2022–23 Swiss Cup: Round 2

 The matchups of the second round were drawn on 21 August 2022, following the conclusion of the first round.
 Teams of the Swiss Super League cannot be drawn against each other.
 The matches will be held between 16 and 18 September 2022.

 Round 3

 The matchups of the third round were drawn on 18 September 2022, following the conclusion of the second round.
 Six of the eight matches will be held on 8 and 9 November 2022.
 Due to the league match between FC Luzern and FC Basel being postponed to 9 November 2022, their games are scheduled for 31 January and 1 February 2023, respectively.

 Quarter-finals

 The quarter-finals were drawn on 9 November 2022.
 The matches will be held between 28 February and 2 March 2023.

 Semi-finals

 The semi-finals were drawn on 4 March 2023.
 Following the elimination of FC Thun and FC Rotkreuz of the Swiss Challenge League and the 1.
 Liga, respectively, only teams of the Swiss Super League remain.
+The games will be played on 4 and 5 April, respectively.

 Final

-The final will be held on 4 June 2023 in Stadion Wankdorf.
+The final was held on 4 June 2023 at Stadion Wankdorf.